Chatbot Analytics: The 7 Most Important Metrics To Track Success

 6. Development and configuration cost

-Unless you have the expertise in-house to build your own chatbot, you will need to look to a third-party to both develop and set up a bot on your website.
+Unless you have the expertise in-house to build your own chatbot, you'll likely need to look to a third-party to both develop and set up a bot on your website.

 In this case, pricing always needs to be carefully considered.

-Price will vary largely based on the complexity of the chatbot.
+Price will vary largely based on the complexity of the chatbot solution.

-For example, a rule-based bot that caters for a handful of FAQs will cost a lot less than a free text input AI chatbot.
+For example, a rule-based chatbot that automates FAQs will cost a lot less than an AI-powered virtual assistant bot.

 The easiest way to ensure you are getting the best deal for you is to compare like for like.